progwi0/pix/README.md

 Our package manager will work on any Linux distribution, and it doesn't matter whether you have Arch or Debian.
 Our package manager will work anyway!

 I hope these features have convinced you to use our package manager!

+(Our package manager can't update, so if u want to update - enter /usr/bin/ and type "sudo rm pix" in terminal.
+Sorry for that.)